 For further details follow this link - GCSE Computer Science exam specification

-AQA Computing A Level is offered for post 16 students.
+OCR Computer Science A Level is offered for post 16 students.
 This is two year course with exams at the end of the second year.

 For further details follow this link - A Level Computer Science and IT